-CCM implements an EasyDMA mechanism for reading and writing to RAM.
+The CCM implements an EasyDMA mechanism for reading and writing to the RAM.

-When the CPU and EasyDMA enabled peripherals access the same RAM block at the same time, increased bus collisions might disrupt on-the-fly encryption.
-This will generate an ERROR event.
+In cases where the CPU and other EasyDMA enabled peripherals are accessing the same RAM block at the same time, a high level of bus collisions may cause too slow operation for correct on the fly encryption.
+In this case the ERROR event will be generated.

-EasyDMA stops accessing RAM when the ENDKSGEN and ENDCRYPT events are generated.
+The EasyDMA will have finished accessing the RAM when the ENDKSGEN and ENDCRYPT events are generated.

-If the CNFPTR, SCRATCHPTR, INPTR, and the OUTPTR are not pointing to the Data RAM region, an EasyDMA transfer may result in a HardFault or RAM corruption.
-See Memory on page 16 for more information about the different memory regions.
+If the CNFPTR, SCRATCHPTR, INPTR and the OUTPTR are not pointing to the Data RAM region, an EasyDMA transfer may result in a HardFault or RAM corruption.
+See Memory on page 17 for more information about the different memory regions.